kimocoder/realtek_rtwifi/README.md

-  Please report issues (if you encounter any) open a issue report with so much details/logs as possible, in order to debug the issue.
+  Please report issues (if you encounter any), open a issue report with as much details/logs as possible.